laurentcarrie/legendary-memory/doc/srs/src/srs/render.md

 ## <a id="time-signature"/> time signature

 time signature will be shown in the output.
-There will be one time signature for the whole song, if a song needs to have different time signatures this will not be managed...
+There will be one time signature for the whole song, except if a bar is marked with another time signature

 ## <a id="musicsnippet"/> music sheet snippet